bateau84/openttd/README.md

     -P

-Its set up to not load any games by default (new game) and it can be run without mounting a .openttd folder. however, if you want to load your savegames, this is required.
+Its set up to not load any games by default (new game) and it can be run without mounting a .openttd folder.
+However, if you want to load your savegames, mounting a .openttd folder is required.

 Set

     -e "loadgame=exit"

 to enable loading of save/autosave/exit.sav.
+For Openttd to save on exit you need to set "autosave_on_exit = true" in your openttd.cfg file under the [gui] section.

 For other save games use